CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 However, apart from specifying the DB tables, the DB connector controller `DBCPConnectionPool-MTSamples` needs to configured and activated.
 The example data is stored in `db_samples` database.
 User `test` with password `test` was created to connect to it.

-Alongside the DB connector, other controllers used by the processors (i.e. record readers and writers) need to be activated too - this is presented on the picture below.
+Alongside the DB connector, other controllers used by the processors (i.e. record readers and writers) need to be activated too - all of this is illustrated on the picture below.
 ![db-reader-w1](./docs-assets/configure-db-connector-w1.png)

 ## Indexing records by Elasticsearch
 The records are finally stored in Elasticsearch data store under index `medical_reports_text` and using url endpoint `http://elasticsearch-1:9200`.
 This operation is implemented by NiFi component `PutElasticsearchHttpRecord` with its configuration presented on the picture below.
-The Elasticsearch user credentials need to be provided, which in this example would be the built-in user `admin` with password `admin`.
+The Elasticsearch user credentials need to be provided which in this example would be the built-in user `admin` with password `admin`.
-When indexing the records as documents, the record's primary key field `/docid` will be used as the document identifier in Elasticsearch.
+When indexing the records as documents the record's primary key field `/docid` will be used as the document identifier in Elasticsearch.
 Optionally, the default Date / Time / Timestamp Format can be overridden for corresponding fields being ingested.
 In this example case, the Timestamp Format was overridden as `yyyy-MM-dd'T'HH:mm:ss.SSS`.
 ![es-writer-w1](./docs-assets/configure-es-writer-w1.png)

 ## Executing the workflow
 Once the NiFi components are properly configured and required connectors and controllers are activated, one can run the ingestion pipeline.
-To run the pipeline, one needs to select the workflow components and click on the run button ( **▶** ) on the operations panel.
+To run the pipeline, one needs to select the workflow components and click on the run button ( **►** ) on the operations panel.
 Similarly, to stop execution, click on the stop button ( **■** ).
 At any moment, one can stop and resume execution either of the full workflow or individual components to interactively inspect or troubleshoot the data processing.
 The figure below presents how to execute the current workflow.